Armadale Health Service: History

 A major redevelopment occurred between 1999 and 2001.
 In February 2005 the hospital took over the adjacent private facilities, previously known as the Galliers Private Hospital and the Galliers Specialist Centre.
 In 2007, the emergency department was expanded to twice its previous size.

+In May 2024, Minister Mark Butler announced that an urgent care clinic will be built to reduce pressure on the Armadale Health Service.